philwamba/philwamba/README.md

 ### 😁 About Me

 Hi, I'm Phil Wamba!
-I am passionate about creating solutions that make a global impact.
+I am passionate about developing solutions that make a global impact.
 Currently, I work as a Full Stack Developer, handling projects in Laravel, Vue, React, Python, and other technologies.

 - I enjoy combining my technical expertise with real-world problem-solving, like developing tools to help farmers tackle agricultural challenges.
 - Fun Fact: I started from laboratory experiments and now I am coding applications that solve real-world problems.